David Martin (footballer, born 1986): Milton Keynes Dons (second spell)

 Martin signed for former club Milton Keynes Dons on 12 May 2010 and was new manager Karl Robinson's first signing at the club.
 He joined on 1 July 2010.
 On 3 May 2016, Martin was named the club's Player of the Year for the 2015–16 season.

 On 20 April 2017, after nine seasons and 339 appearances for the club, Martin announced that he would be leaving MK Dons at the end of the 2016–17 season.

 Millwall

-He signed for newly promoted Championship side Millwall on 1 September 2017.
+Martin signed for newly promoted Championship side Millwall on 1 September 2017.
 At the end of the 2017–18 season, his contract was automatically extended by Millwall.
 On 17 March 2019, Martin apologised on Twitter following making a 95th minute error in Millwall's FA Cup quarter-final tie against Brighton & Hove Albion to allow Solly March to equalise for Brighton and take the game into extra time.
 Millwall eventually lost on penalties.